 The Weill Cornell Youth Scholars Program

-For years, Dr. Muller has been an integral part of the Weill Cornell Youth Scholars Program.
+Dr. Muller has also been involved with the Weill Cornell Youth Scholars Program.

 This program is a four-week summer enrichment experience designed to expose underprivileged, underrepresented students from inner city high schools to the vast educational resources and opportunities at Weill Cornell Medical College and New York Presbyterian Hospital.
 Weill Cornell medical students, residents and attending physicians serve as the mentors and teachers.
 This program is free of charge to participants, including providing transportation and lunch.